Mars Exploration Rover: Parachute

-Zylon Bridles: After the parachute was deployed at an altitude of about 10 km above the surface, the heatshield was released using 6 separation nuts and push-off springs.
+After the parachute was deployed at an altitude of about 10 km above the surface, the heatshield was released using 6 separation nuts and push-off springs.
 The lander then separated from the backshell and "rappelled" down a metal tape on a centrifugal braking system built into one of the lander petals.
 The slow descent down the metal tape placed the lander in position at the end of another bridle (tether), made of a nearly 20 m long braided Zylon.

-Zylon is an advanced fiber material, similar to Kevlar, that is sewn in a webbing pattern (like shoelace material) to make it stronger.
+Zylon is a fiber material, similar to Kevlar, that is sewn in a webbing pattern (like shoelace material) to make it stronger.
 The Zylon bridle provides space for airbag deployment, distance from the solid rocket motor exhaust stream, and increased stability.
 The bridle incorporates an electrical harness that allows the firing of the solid rockets from the backshell as well as provides data from the backshell inertial measurement unit (which measures rate and tilt of the spacecraft) to the flight computer in the rover.

-Rocket assisted descent (RAD) motors: Because the atmospheric density of Mars is less than 1% of Earth's, the parachute alone could not slow down the Mars Exploration Rover enough to ensure a safe, low landing speed.
+Because the atmospheric density of Mars is less than 1% of Earth's, the parachute alone could not slow down the Mars Exploration Rover enough to ensure a safe, low landing speed.
 The spacecraft descent was assisted by rockets that brought the spacecraft to a dead stop 10–15 m above the Martian surface.

-Radar altimeter unit: A radar altimeter unit was used to determine the distance to the Martian surface.
-The radar's antenna is mounted at one of the lower corners of the lander tetrahedron.
+A radar altimeter unit was used to determine the distance to the Martian surface.
+The radar's antenna was mounted at one of the lower corners of the lander tetrahedron.
 When the radar measurement showed the lander was the correct distance above the surface, the Zylon bridle was cut, releasing the lander from the parachute and backshell so that it was free and clear for landing.
 The radar data also enabled the timing sequence on airbag inflation and backshell RAD rocket firing.